Quadrupole-conserving dynamics in the non-commutative plane

 \subsection{Review of MSR EFT}

-We first review how to construct a Hamiltonian effective field theory for dissipative dynamics relaxing to a thermal steady state.
-We will simply state the prescription for how to do this without justification: see \cite{huang2023generalized} for a pedagogical introduction.
-A more sophisticated approach is the Schwinger-Keldysh path integral, reviewed in \cite{liu2018lectures}.
+We first summarize how to construct a Hamiltonian effective field theory for dissipative dynamics relaxing to a thermal steady state.
+We will simply state the prescription for how to do this without justification: the reader interested in more details should see \cite{huang2023generalized} for a pedagogical introduction.
+A more sophisticated approach which can be used to derive similar results is the Schwinger-Keldysh path integral, reviewed in \cite{liu2018lectures}.

 For simplicity, suppose for the moment that we have a discrete collection of variables $(q_1,\ldots, q_N)$, with a corresponding symplectic form $\omega_{ab}\mathrm{d}q_a\wedge \mathrm{d}q_b$ whose inverse $\omega^{-1} = V$.
-A rather trivial Lagrangian which reproduces Hamilton's equations is where we have defined Here $T$ denotes temperature, and its role will be elucidated shortly.
+A rather trivial Lagrangian whose Euler-Lagrange equations reproduce Hamilton's equations is where we have defined Here $T$ denotes temperature, and its role will be elucidated shortly.
 It turns out that this trivial Lagrangian can be extended non-trivially to include dissipative dynamics that obey a fluctuation-dissipation theorem -- this leads to the Martin-Siggia-Rose path integral \cite{PhysRevA.8.423} for stochastic dynamics.
 Specifically, one modifies $L \rightarrow L_0+L_{\mathrm{diss}}$ where We notice that this Lagrangian transforms non-trivially under the transformations where $\eta_a=\pm 1$ denotes whether the corresponding variable is even or odd under (generalized) time-reversal symmetry.
 Indeed, \eqref{eq:KMS} can be thought of as a generalized time-reversal symmetry, or Kubo-Martin-Schwinger (KMS) symmetry, under which we must build an invariant Lagrangian.
 To obtain a dissipative EFT therefore, we will build the most general Lagrangian invariant under KMS/time-reversal.
 We may choose $L_0$ and $L_{\mathrm{diss}}$ defined above so long as namely $V$ is block off-diagonal and $\Sigma$ is block-diagonal between T-even/odd degrees of freedom.

 Turning to our particular construction, we could take $\eta_x=1$ and $\eta_y=-1$; namely the theory is invariant under a combination of parity and time-reversal symmetry.
 Intuitively this makes sense, as this is the symmetry in e.g. the lowest Landau level.
 To describe dissipative corrections to the Hamiltonian field theory of Section \ref{sec:lattices}, therefore, we would write with $\Sigma$ a symmetric and positive semi-definite matrix.